 Some caveats of using compromise:

-- May result in a situation when both parties are not satisfied with the outcome (a lose-lose situation)
+- May result in a situation where both parties are not satisfied with the outcome (a lose-lose situation)

 - Does not contribute to building trust in the long run

 - May require close monitoring and control to ensure the agreements are met